 Most people find that the G-spot is most responsive if there's some clitoral action to warm up first, but anything that gets the blood pumping should do the trick.
 Arousal causes the spongy tissue that makes up the G-spot to engorge and swell, making it more prominent and more sensitive.
 Warm up could be anything that gets you excited, even if it's just thinking about the G-spot fun that's about to come.
 The reason stimulating the clitoris often works particularly well for this is because it's made of erectile tissue, much like the penis, and is comprised of a large inner network of still more erectile tissue.
 The G-spot is believed to be connected to the internal portion of the clitoris.
 So, if you excite the clitoris, the g-spot will generally enlarge as well.
 This makes it easier to find, as well as more receptive to what comes next.
 (Get more tips on finding the G-spot in G-Spot Hunting: How to Find It ... and Its Elusive Orgasm.)

 The next step to G-spot bliss is to introduce some stimulation directly to the area.
 This step is incredibly varied.
 The essential idea here is to introduce your G-spot to less intense stimulation in order to get it ready for more intense play.
 Some people stop here, at gentle stimulation.
 Others skip this step entirely.
 Direct G-spot stimulation isn’t something that works, or is even pleasurable for everyone, and that's fine.

-If you do want to turn up the heat in this area, you could use a dildo designed to stimulate the G-spot, either directly, or indirectly through texture or girth.
+If you do want to turn up the heat in this area, you could use a vibrator designed to stimulate the G-spot, either directly, or indirectly through texture or girth.
 You could also use your fingers in a "come hither" motion.
-You could even use your favorite vibrator on a lower speed setting.
 Experiment with toys, yourself, and your partner to see what feels good for you.